CoderTaegyeong/my-first-portfolio/README.md

 Hi, I'm Taegyeong Kim.
 I'm currently 23 years old, and a college graduate who doesn't have a job experience in Web Design.
 My major is English.
 However, I've taken 'Web Design class for Web Publishers' for 6 months.
 It officially ended on September 30th.
 For more information on who I am, please visit https://linkedin.com/in/taegyeong-kim-8521a8179.
 If you want to talk to me, come to my Twitter account or send an email to the email address on my LinkedIn page.
 If possible, I want to get a job abroad, but I don't have money to go abroad.
 Now I'm planning on getting some job experiences in Korea(my home country) first, then moving on to some foreign companies.

 ## About this website
 This portfolio website is what I'm making right now.
 I started making this on September 19th, 2019.
-I'm working on making and polishing sub pages.
-Almost finished.
-Now I'm working on Project page.
+I keep updating to perfect it, and save it for the future.

 ## How to Use
 Open index.html on any browser to see the website, or just go to https://codertaegyeong.github.io.
 If you plan to download, make sure you put all files in one folder.
 Do not change the file paths.